Tinnitus Claims: Why Most Veterans Underestimate Their Rating

 Let's talk numbers.
 The difference between a 10% tinnitus rating and a properly developed claim with secondary conditions can be substantial:

 These are tax-free monthly payments that veterans have earned through their service.
-Over a lifetime, the difference between a 10% and 70% rating is hundreds of thousands of dollars.
+The gap between a 10% and a 70% combined rating adds up to a meaningful difference in monthly income over time — which is exactly why getting the full picture right from the start matters.

 Moving Forward With Your Tinnitus Claim